CADBIMDeveloper/LMV-QL/README.md

 ```
 Walls! -> *
 ```
-Or even simpler `*` expression is also valid to get all node properties values
+Or even simpler `*` expression is also valid to get all nodes properties values

 ## Headless LMV-QL: query model without viewer
 > [!IMPORTANT]